Brent Robbins

-Brent Dean Robbins is associate professor of psychology at Point Park University in Pittsburgh, Pennsylvania.
-His areas of research include grief, humor, self-consciousness, spirituality/religion, death anxiety, and the medicalization of the body.
-He is editor-in-chief and founder of Janus Head: Journal of Interdisciplinary Studies in Literature, Continental Philosophy, Phenomenological Psychology, and the Arts, and is a board member for a number of journals, including International Journal of Transpersonal Studies, the International Journal of Existential Psychology and Psychotherapy, PsyCRITIQUES, and Terrorism Research.
-Robbins is a co-editor of The Legacy of R.D.
+Brent Dean Robbins (August 18, 1970 – April 28, 2026) was an American psychologist and academic who was an associate professor of psychology at Point Park University in Pittsburgh, Pennsylvania.
+His areas of research included grief, humor, self-consciousness, spirituality/religion, death anxiety, and the medicalization of the body.
+He was editor-in-chief and founder of Janus Head: Journal of Interdisciplinary Studies in Literature, Continental Philosophy, Phenomenological Psychology, and the Arts, and was a board member for a number of journals, including International Journal of Transpersonal Studies, the International Journal of Existential Psychology and Psychotherapy, PsyCRITIQUES, and Terrorism Research.
+Robbins was a co-editor of The Legacy of R.D.
 Laing, published by Trivium Press.
-Robbins is a recipient of the Harmi Carari Early Career Award, from the Society for Humanistic Psychology.
-He holds a doctorate in clinical psychology from Duquesne University.
+Robbins was a recipient of the Harmi Carari Early Career Award, from the Society for Humanistic Psychology.
+He held a doctorate in clinical psychology from Duquesne University.

 In 2011, Robbins co-authored an open letter from the Society for Humanistic Psychology regarding the Diagnostic and Statistical Manual of Mental Disorderss fifth edition, the DSM-5.
-The letter has been endorsed by thirteen other American Psychological Association divisions, and has been signed as a petition by over 15,000 people.
+The letter was endorsed by thirteen other American Psychological Association divisions, and was signed as a petition by over 15,000 people.
 In a recent San Francisco Chronicle article about the debate over the DSM-5, Robbins noted that, under the new guidelines, certain responses to grief could be labeled as pathological disorders, instead of being recognized as being normal human experiences.

-Brent was born into a nominally Catholic family, became an atheist when in college, and then he reverted to the Catholic faith after experienced something in a retreat.
+Robbins was born into a nominally Catholic family, became an atheist when in college, and then he reverted to the Catholic faith after experienced something in a retreat.

+Robbins died on April 28, 2026, at the age of 55.